-Aquatic therapy has been shown to help with all kinds of musculoskeletal conditions including arthritis, fibromyalgia, and back pain.
+Hydrotherapy has been shown to benefits all kinds of musculoskeletal conditions including arthritis, fibromyalgia, and back pain.
 A study by Annals of the Rheumatic Diseases (ARD) found that “hydrotherapy is often recommended to patients with arthritis as water provides a range of benefits, including the reduction of edema, pain relief, and reduced loading on damaged arthritic joints.”
 By soaking in warm water, the heat helps to reduce the force of gravity which can place additional stress on joints, decrease swelling, and increase blood circulation.

 Dr. Murray Grossman of the Grossman Institute adds that the warmth brings fresh circulation which carries healing elements to help soothe and relax the muscles.
 With relaxation, there is less tightness on the muscles and the mind is able to release any stress (which can hinder healing).

 While soaking in the warm water, add some light exercises and gentle stretches to relieve stiff muscle and joints.
 Ann Vincent, MD, Medical Director of the Mayo Clinic Fibromyalgia Clinic in Rochester, Minnesota, noted that patients who soaked in warm water and did mild exercises felt even better after soaking.